linkedin/dustjs/docs/template-api.md

 }</dust-demo-json>
 </dust-demo>

-A section is a single opening curly brace `{`, followed by a hash `#`, followed by a Dust key, followed by a closing curly brace `}`, followed by some content, then a closing tag using the same key.
+A section is a single opening curly brace `{`, followed by a hash `#`, followed by a Dust path, followed by a closing curly brace `}`, followed by some content, then a closing tag using the same Dust path.

 Section with content: